WICG/turtledove/FLEDGE.md

     "allowComponentAuction": true,
     "modelingSignals": 123,
   },
-  // These facilitate running reportWin() if this bid wins the auction.

   "interestGroup": {
-    // These are be passed to reportWin()
     "owner": "https://www.example-dsp.com"
     "name": "campaign123",
-    // This is used for its definition of reportWin() "biddingLogicURL": "https://www.example-dsp.com/bid_logic.js" },
-  // Negative interest groups are described in more detail below.
-  // Only one of negativeInterestGroup or negativeInterestGroups
-  // should be specified on a given bid.
+    "biddingLogicURL": "https://www.example-dsp.com/bid_logic.js"
+  },

   "negativeInterestGroup": "campaign123_negative_interest_group",
   "negativeInterestGroups": {
     joiningOrigin: "https://www.example-advertiser.com",